losgab/gabrielthien/README.md

 - Designed a C++ (OOP) cafeteria simulation of customers, staff, transactions & interactions
 ---
 ✏️ **Dungeonmania Game** *(2022)*
-- Developed backend for a pixel retro game with OOP
+- Developed entity objects and game mechanics backend for a pixel retro game with OOP
-- Designed entity objects, interactions and game mechanics
 ---
 ✏️ **Motorised Camera Mount System** *(2021)*
 - Designed mounting system for accurate control of FOV of camera